Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_10.png' width=500>

-Then select newly created Stage and click `+ Files` to upload a new file.
+Then select the newly created Stage and click `+ Files` to upload a new file.

 <img src ='assets/geo_analysis_geometry_11.png'>

 Browse the file you just downloaded and click  `Upload`.

-The file we just uploaded contains the polygons of administrative boundaries in Netherlands.
+The file we just uploaded contains the polygons of administrative boundaries in the Netherlands.
 The data is stored in [Shapefile format](https://en.wikipedia.org/wiki/Shapefile) which is not yet supported by Snowflake.
 But we can load this file using Python UDF and [Dynamic File Access feature](https://docs.snowflake.com/developer-guide/udf/python/udf-python-examples#label-udf-python-read-files).
-We will also use some packages available in Snowflake Anaconda channel.
+We will also use some packages available in the Snowflake Anaconda channel.

 Run the following query that creates a UDF: